:quality(80))

 Services include disaster recovery

-Disaster recovery planning is one of the most fundamental and crucial aspects of running a business.
+Disaster recovery planning is one of the most fundamental and crucial aspects of running a business and having fully managed IT services.
 If you don’t have a disaster recovery plan, it won’t take more than one incident to take your business down.

 According to the data, 60% of small businesses go out of business within six months of a cyber attack or data breach.
 That should scare you – unless you have a disaster recovery plan.
-With a a solid plan, you’ll be able to get back up and running in record time, even if you’ve been hit by ransomware that has your devices locked.
+With a a solid plan, you’ll be able to protect sensitive data and get back up and running in record time, even if you’ve been hit by ransomware that has your devices locked.

 Maintenance is proactive

-Proactive maintenance is fixing problems before they become a disaster.
+Proactive maintenance is fixing problems through continuous monitoring, timely system updates, and patching vulnerabilities before they become a disaster.
 For example, running software updates immediately after they’re released can help you avoid preventable cyberattacks from hackers looking for vulnerable software to exploit.
 Each time a new vulnerability is discovered, hackers scour the internet for installations that have yet to be updated.

 Every minute counts.
 A proactive Managed IT team will jump on installing updates and patches without hesitation, or they’ll remind you if it’s a task only you can complete.